dcdpr/did-btcr2/mdbook/src/operations/create.md

 A [Genesis Document] can be used as the [Genesis Bytes], but must be hashed to 32 bytes using the [JSON Document Hashing] algorithm.

-{{#include ./includes/includes.md}}

 ## Discussion

 Creating a **did:btcr2** identifier from an secp256k1 public key will result in an [Initial DID Document] when first resolved.
-Creating a **did:btcr2** identifier from a [Genesis Document] allows for the creation of a more complex Initial DID Document, including the ability to include service endpoints and [BTCR2 Beacons][BTCR2 Beacon] that support aggregation.
+Creating a **did:btcr2** identifier from a [Genesis Document] allows for the creation of a more complex [Initial DID Document], including the ability to include service endpoints and [BTCR2 Beacons][BTCR2 Beacon] that support aggregation.
 Any active btcr2 DID can be updated later with new key material and service endpoints.

+{{#include ./includes/includes.md}}